kgrewal2/masterclass-notes/Scientific Thinking and Communication/notes.md

   - Accuracy: Closeness of given measurement to a certain value.
     A weighing scale gives three values of the same object and the values are close to expected value.
     Example: A 20 pound object is measured as 19.9, 20.2, 20.3.
 This is accurate.

+# Communication

+- If you can add humor to a talk or teaching session, you are more able to grab their attention.
+  - If you talk to a kid, talk about the kid movies.
+Use the vocabulary kids can understand.
+  - If you talk to the senior, talk about the things they have lived through.
+Sputnik Launch and Crazy Americans.
+- Use your hands, mouth, eyes, legs... to communicate your idea or sentence.
+It will double the effectiveness.
+- Don't share all the details at once.
+  - Start from the simplest explanation.
+Earth is sphere.
+  - Add layers of information.
+When earth was forming, it was molten and tends to be squishy.
+That's why it is kind of flattened at poles and wider at equator.
+So earth is oblate spheroid.
+  - More layers.
+It is wider below the equator than it is at equator.
+Earth is a pear shaped oblate spheroid.
+-